A Week in Adelaide

 DAY ONE: Start with a tour like Welcome To Adelaide, or take your time exploring the Adelaide Central Market, open Tuesday-Saturday.
 Head to Rundle Mall for shopping and exploring Adelaide Arcade’s niche outlets, before spending the afternoon along the North Terrace cultural precinct at spots like AGSA (our art gallery) and the SA Museum.

-DAY TWO: Start at the amazing Adelaide Botanic Garden, then grab lunch in the East End (for something truly unique, try rainbow meals at Uniqorn Eats).
+DAY TWO: Start at the amazing Adelaide Botanic Garden, then grab lunch in the East End area around Rundle Street or the National Wine Centre.
 Then check out Indigenous art at Tandanya before catching a free City Connector bus loop (the 98 buses) from East Terrace up to North Adelaide.
 Discover Adelaide’s finest cottages and reward yourself at Bakery on O’Connell.
-North Adelaide is actually a lovely option for an Adelaide stay at somewhere like Adelaide Style Accommodation, if you want to avoid the city centre.
+North Adelaide is a lovely option for an Adelaide stay at properties like those from Adelaide Style Accommodation, if you want to avoid the city centre.

 DAY THREE: A visit to Glenelg beach is an easy tram ride from the city.
 Swim, take a seaside walk or go for the sunset.
+Henley beach is also nice, check out Adelaide Beaches for more.
 If you’re in the city instead, there’s great food court action in Chinatown Plaza for lunch, or for great dumplings visit Star Dumplings nearby.
 At night, head to the West End precinct.
 Peel Street and Leigh Street have quirky bars like Pink Moon Saloon.
 This could be before or after you explore the Adelaide Gaol on a self-guided or night-time ghost tour.
-Our friends at Lantern Ghost Tours do an excellent job of those!
+Lantern Ghost Tours do an excellent job of those!

 DAYS FOUR AND FIVE: Winery time.
 Any of the Barossa Valley, McLaren Vale and Adelaide Hills regions can be done as daytrips.
 For great tailored tour options try Small Batch Wine Tours or Wine Flight Tours.
 Great smaller wineries in the Barossa include Two Hands, while in McLaren Vale we love Oliver’s Taranga, and The Lane in the Hills.
 But you also should taste wines from the Langhorne Creek, Clare Valley and Coonawarra regions further out from Adelaide (Bremerton, Shut the Gate and Wynn’s wineries among some of the best respectively).